THE EPIC STORY

 Amazon Top 10 Bestseller, Ancient Civilization

-In a first for any Livy translation, we've created section headings and chapter subheadings for simplicity and ease of use.
+In a first for any Livy translation, we've created our own section and chapter subheadings with simplicity and ease of use in mind.We've also included circa dates so that the reader can get a feel of when these events happened.

 Other Formats:

-Raw text, no subtitles.Designed for artificial intelligence, KDP, and other applications.
+Use this raw text (no subtitles) for artificial intelligence, KDP, and other applications: